AapoKorhonen/HMFGraph-Supplementary/readme.md

 ## Network comparisons

 Run all R files in directory “network_comparisons”.
-The files will save the plots as esp-files.
+The files will save the plots as eps-files.
 (Figures S9, S10, S11 and S12)

 ## Computation times